-Accessible documents at the Forestry Commission
+Accessible documents policy at the Forestry Commission

-This policy explains how accessible the documents Forestry Commission publishes on GOV.UK are.
+This policy explains how accessible the documents the Forestry Commission publishes on GOV.UK are.
 It covers PDFs, spreadsheets, presentations and other types of document.
 It does not cover content published on GOV.UK as HTML, the main GOV.UK accessibility statement will cover that.

 Using our documents